Saturday, June 20, 2009

 OK, here's the second word, limpid.
 It's a word I've read a thousand times, and I've always gleaned a sort of definition from the context in which it was used.
 But since I was consulting old M-W for atavistic, I figured I might as well get straight on limpid.

-: marked by transparency : pellucid <limpid streams> b: clear and simple in style <limpid prose> 2: absolutely serene and untroubled
+1 a: marked by transparency : pellucid <limpid streams> b: clear and simple in style <limpid prose> 2: absolutely serene and untroubled

 And here's the sentence, "A limpid blue sky, pale green wheat growing, a cuckoo calling -- in May he sings all day -- an exultation of birds carolling their territorial claims from every tree."